zuzakistan/civilservant/modules/README.md

 the `bot` object (which is the running bot).
 See the `node-irc` documentation for details;
 useful methods include `bot.say()` and `bot.notice()`.

+In addition to `bot.say()`, there is also `bot.shout()`.
+These are almost identical in that they both send a message to a channel.
+However, calls to `bot.shout()` can be toggled via a configuration variable: use it any time the bot sends an unsolicited message (one that has not been explicitly requested by a user), so that the bot can easily be used in more "serious" channels.

 The `msg` object contains useful properties:
 ```js
 var msg = {